JoseLuis21/lifetrack-api/README.md

 ## Technology
 **Neutrino _LifeTrack_** makes use of _serverless ecosystems_ to keep itself simple to manage and orchestrate.
-We make use of blazingly fast technology such as Go, AWS DynamoDB, Memcached and CassandraDB to satisfy our needs.
+We make use of blazing fast technology such as Go, AWS DynamoDB, Memcached and CassandraDB to satisfy our needs.

 - **Go**: The Go Programming Language is a language created by Google which is fast and makes easy to handle high-concurrent systems.
 - **Hashicorp Terraform**: Hashicorp Terraform is a IaaC solution which offers infrastructure orchestration with pure code (HCL).